 The first step in our investment process is to identify trends that indicate the strengths or weaknesses in the current market environment.

-The fundamental question we are trying to answer is, “How much risk is currently in the market?”.
+The fundamental question we aim to answer is, “How much risk is currently in the market?”.

-Once we make this determination, then we review whether we want to be fully invested or should we raise some cash to take some risk off the table.
+Once we make this determination, then we review whether we want to be fully invested or allocate a certain percentage of the portfolio to cash.

-Our process analyzes a universe of over 100 technical trading indicators built on a robust technology platform.
-Each indicator is rigorously tested on an individual basis to determine which combinations provide the best indication of market direction.
+Our process involves analyzing a universe of over 100 technical trading indicators, which are built on a robust technology platform.
+Each indicator undergoes rigorous testing on an individual basis to determine the parameters provide the most reliable indication of probable market direction.
 The technical trading indicators are then combined into sophisticated algorithmic composites that guide our decision-making process.
-Let’s dive into our process a little deeper…
+Now, let’s delve deeper into our process.

-Our composite trading systems are simply a combination of base and trigger systems.
+Our composite trading systems are best described as a combination of base and trigger systems.

-Base System: Trading systems that trade infrequently to capture long-term trend changes.
+Base System: These trading systems trade infrequently to capture long-term trend changes.
 They typically cover multiple data points over a longer time horizon.

-A good example of one of our base systems is our Intermediate Momentum System, which is a riff on a system originally created by the late Nelson Freeburg.
+An example of a base systems we could use is a momentum system, which is a riff on a system originally created by the late Nelson Freeburg.

-It is a point-based system that examines the long-term moving average crossover of five data points: The S&P 500, NYSE Advance Decline Line, Dow Jones Transports, Dow Jones Utilities, and Dow Jones Corporate Bond index.
+The system utilizes a point-based approach that examines the long-term moving average crossover of five data points: The S&P 500, NYSE Advance Decline Line, Dow Jones Transports, Dow Jones Utilities, and Dow Jones Corporate Bond index.

-If all five data points are above their long-term average, the trend would be considered bullish.
-If three out of the five data points fall below their long-term averages, that would be considered bearish.
+If all five data points are above their long-term averages, the trend would be considered bullish.
+Conversely, if three out of the five data points fall below their long-term averages, it would be considered bearish.

 This base system could be used on its own with great success.
-It would give every investor a “process” to exit the market when long-term trends break down.
-Like anything else, however, it’s not perfect and requires discipline to execute.
+It provides investor a “process” to exit the market when long-term trends break down.
+Like anything else, however, it is not perfect and requires discipline to execute effectively.

-Trigger Systems: Capture short-term market inefficiencies that generate high returns while invested.
+Trigger Systems: These systems aim to capture short-term market inefficiencies that generate high returns while invested.

-There are many trading systems that can generate short-term returns—but frankly, they don’t happen very often.
-So, for them to be effective you need to add these to a longer term “base system” model.
+While here are many trading systems that can generate short-term returns—frankly, they don’t happen very often.
+Therefore, to enhance their effectiveness, they need to be incorporated into a longer term “base system” model.

-A great example of a “trigger” system is a Volume Burst system that measures extreme bursts in the NYSE trading volume.
+A prime example of a “trigger” system is a Volume Burst system, which measures extreme bursts in the NYSE trading volume.
 Historically, a short-term volume burst is followed by a short-term market advance.

-The above system is quite simple in that you are looking for a short-term volume burst, and you would hold that trade for only 15 days.
+The above system is quite simple as it involves identifying a short-term volume burst and holding that trade for only 15 days.
 Obviously holding something for 15 days after one technical occurrence is ridiculous and not a standalone strategy.

-But imagine if you could find numerous trigger systems, that when added to a base system, are able to generate excellent risk-adjusted returns.
+However, imagine if you could discover numerous trigger systems that, when combined with a base system, are able to generate excellent risk-adjusted returns.

 We continuously repeat the process of analyzing the combination of both base and multiple trigger systems.
-The result gives us an idea of the current investing climate and how much risk we are willing to take.
+The iterative process provides insights into the current investing climate and helps us determine how much risk we are willing to take.

 Source: YCharts 12/31/2018